Dwarf Mongoose Facts: The Smallest Carnivore in Africa

 Mongoose terminology is sometimes confusing.
 The plural of mongoose is mongooses, but occasionally the word mongeese is used instead.
 A group of mongooses may be called a mongaggle.

 Physical Appearance and Range

-Dwarf mongooses have a wide range, as shown in the map below.
-They are found on grassland and in areas with scattered bushes or trees.
-They avoid dense forests, deserts and elevations higher than about 2000 metres.
+Dwarf mongooses have a wide range.
+They live in east Africa and the southern part of central Africa.
+The animals are found on grassland and in areas with scattered bushes or trees.
+They avoid dense forests, deserts, and elevations higher than about 2000 metres.

 Mongooses are not rodents, as is sometimes thought.
 They belong to the mammal family known as the Herpestidae, which also includes civets and meerkats.

 The Social Group